mjdiaz/userinterface.js/README.md

 A ```Model``` is an object representation of a [Node](https://developer.mozilla.org/en-US/docs/Web/API/Node).
 It has three required properties depending on the method: ```name```, ```method``` and ```properties``` or ```callback```,

-The ```name``` property will be the identifier of your model it will be used whenever you need to run your model.
+The ```name``` property will be the identifier of your model it will be used whenever you need to run your model but also to associate a binding to your model.
 The ```method``` property will describe how your model should be ran.
 The ```properties``` and ```callback``` properties will contain the properties of your Elements.